[node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name]

 "Without a doubt, there will be no more decades-long 'business as usual' for those who plundered Ukraine and put themselves above the law and any rules...
 The law must work," he said, Reuters reports.

-During the war, Zelenskyy has been keen to stress Ukraine’s crackdown on corruption as Kyiv has applied to join the EU and hopes to raise billions in investment from the private sector post-war to pay for the reconstruction.
+During the war, Zelenskiy has been keen to stress Ukraine’s crackdown on corruption as Kyiv has applied to join the EU and hopes to raise billions in investment from the private sector post-war to pay for the country's reconstruction.

-At the Ukraine Recovery conference held in London in June, Western leaders and Zelenskiy appealed to the international capitals of industry to invest into Ukraine once the fighting stops.
+At the Ukraine Recovery conference held in London in June Western leaders and Zelenskiy appealed to the international leaders of industry to invest into Ukraine once the fighting stops.
 The World Bank has estimated the total cost of the destruction caused by the war at $414bn.
-However, with the reputation of being one of the most corrupt countries in Europe, persuading investors to sink billions of dollars into its economy will be an uphill task.
+However, with Ukraine having a reputation of being one of the most corrupt countries in Europe, persuading investors to sink billions of dollars into its economy will be an uphill task.

 Two lawmakers – Yaroslav Zheleznyak and Iryna Gerashchenko – suggested on Telegram that the move against Kolomoisky was aimed at generating positive publicity among Ukraine’s foreign backers as well as the public at home who are tired of the war and worried about the problem of entrenched corruption, Al Jazeera reported.

-The noose has been tightening around Kolomoisky, who has been subject of increased scrutiny by the prosecutor’s office for his various dubious money making schemes.
+The noose has been tightening around Kolomoisky, who has been the subject of increased scrutiny by the prosecutor’s office for his various dubious money-making schemes.

 Kolomoisky was called into the National Anti-Corruption Bureau of Ukraine (NABU) offices in October for questioning, following a search of his house at the Bukovel ski resort.
 His main residence in Dnipro was searched in February this year.

-Kolomoisky was the majority shareholder in the Ukrainian oil refinery Ukrtatnafta, where he has been accused of skimming off large amounts of money and benefiting from state contracts where the company used its connections to over charge for the oil it sold.
-The state finally nationalised his stake last November, on the grounds that it was a strategic national asset in the time of war.
+Kolomoisky was the majority shareholder in the Ukrainian oil refinery Ukrtatnafta, where he has been accused of skimming off large amounts of money and benefiting from state contracts where the company used its connections to overcharge for the oil it sold.
+The state finally nationalised his stake last November, on the grounds that it was a strategic national asset in wartime.

-The company had also refused to pay UAH3.2bn ($90mn) in taxes in 2021 were also given as grounds for its seizure.
+That the company had also refused to pay UAH3.2bn ($90mn) in taxes in 2021 was also given as grounds for its seizure.
 Additionally, Kolomoisky's stake in Ukrnafta, an oil and gas extraction company, was taken over by the state.

-Kolomoisky is well known for running schemes that allow him to charge a rent or make super profits by questionable means yet he has not been charged or investigated for wrongdoing in his most notorious case.
-Following a bne IntelliNews cover piece “Privat Investigations” in November 2016 that showed more than half of the bank’s loan book had made loans to shell companies under Kolomoisky’s control a scandal broke out and an investigation followed.
+Kolomoisky is well known for running schemes that allow him to charge a rent or make super profits by questionable meansm, yet he has not been charged or investigated for wrongdoing in his most notorious case.
+Following a bne IntelliNews cover piece “Privat Investigations” in November 2016 that showed more than half of the bank’s loan book had made loans to shell companies under Kolomoisky’s control, a scandal broke out and an investigation followed.
 In December the same year the National Bank of Ukraine (NBU) confirmed that there was a $5.5bn hole in the bank’s balance sheet and it was nationalised.

 Later an NBU audit found that some 99% of the loan book was fake and the Ministry of Finance was forced to bail the bank using billions of dollars of public money.
 A subsequent investigation by Kroll traced some of the money overseas, yet Kolomoisky has never been under a criminal investigation for the affair and almost none of the missing $5.5bn has been recovered.

-The former Governor of the National Bank of Ukraine (NBU) from 2014 until 2017 Valeria Gontareva also told bne IntelliNews that Kolomoisky personally threatened her life when she refused to return PrivatBank to his control.
-Her house was later burnt down and the car of her daughter in law was hit with a Molotov cocktail and burnt.
+Former Governor of the National Bank of Ukraine (NBU) from 2014 until 2017 Valeria Gontareva also told bne IntelliNews that Kolomoisky personally threatened her life when she refused to return PrivatBank to his control.
+Her house was later burnt down and the car of her daughter-in-law was hit with a Molotov cocktail and burnt.
 She finally quit her job as governor when a coffin with a mannequin dressed as her was delivery to the doors of the NBU.

 The subsequent senior management of the NBU also came under verbal attack and accused Kolomoisky by name of running a campaign of terror against its staff in 2019.